 NSUMBU NATIONAL PARK

-Lying on the southern shores of Lake Tanganyika in the Northern most tip of Zambia, Nsumbu National Park covers an area of just over 2000 square kilometers.
-It includes 100kms of some of the most pristine shores of this vast Lake.
+Lying on the southern shores of Lake Tanganyika in the northernmost tip of Zambia, Nsumbu National Park covers an area of just over 2 000km² / 1 255mi².
+It includes 100km / 62mi of some of the most pristine shores of this vast lake.
 Its beauty ranges from sandy beaches, vertical cliffs, rocky coves and natural bays to the rugged hills and deep valleys of the interior.
-The Lufubu River winds its way through the Park and pours into Lake Tanganyika.
+The Lufubu River winds its way through the park and pours into Lake Tanganyika.

-The western boundary of Nsumbu National Park, or Sumbu as it is called locally, is buffered by Tondwa Game Management Area, an IUCN Category VIII Multiple Use Management Area of 54,000 ha.
-The much larger Kaputa Game Management Area (360,000 ha) is also contiguous with the National Park to the north-west and south-west, and therefore the National Park completely surrounds Tondwa.
-Nsumbu National Park and the two Game Management Areas thus form important parts of a network of Protected Areas in Zambia.
+The western boundary of Nsumbu National Park, or Sumbu as it is called locally, is buffered by the Tondwa Game Management Area.
+The much larger Kaputa Game Management Area is also contiguous with the national park to the north-west and south-west, and therefore the National Park completely surrounds Tondwa.

-The Park is dissected from west to east by the sizeable and perennial Lufubu River, which also demarcates the eastern boundary of the Park up to the river’s discharge into Lake Tanganyika.
-Nkamba and Chisala Rivers are ephemeral and smaller than the Lufubu, draining Tondwa Swamp into Nkamba and Sumbu Bays respectively, the former through an attractive valley with abundant wildlife.
-Much of the park is covered by combretum thicket, but along the lakeshore there are many strangler figs and candelabra trees along with the strange and interesting boulders balanced on top of one another.
+Nsumbu is dissected from west to east by the sizable and perennial Lufubu, which also demarcates the eastern boundary of the park up to the river’s discharge into Tanganyika.
+The Nkamba and Chisala Rivers are ephemeral and smaller than the Lufubu, draining Tondwa Swamp into Nkamba and Sumbu Bays respectively, the former through an attractive valley with abundant wildlife.
+Much of the park is covered by combretum thicket but along the lakeshore there are many strangler figs and candelabra trees along with the strange and interesting boulders balanced on top of one another.

 - Province: Northern Zambia

-During the rains, from November to April, the Lake is at its most beautiful and this is the most popular time to visit the Park for angling.
-Despite being this far north, most rain falls in big but quick thunderstorms in the late afternoon or early morning with lots of sunshine in between.
+During the rains, from November to April, the lake is at its most beautiful and this is the most popular time to visit the park for angling.
+Despite being this far north, most rain falls in big but short thunderstorms in the late afternoon or early morning with lots of sunshine in between.
 The landscapes during the wet season are fantastic with lots of perennial waterfalls visible from the lake.
-A large number of migrant birds visit during the wet season and the dense vegetation looks like the whole Park is covered in rainforest.
-The terrestrial part of the Park is extremely inaccessible from Dec to April due to flooding and tall grass.
-For landlubbers the best times are certainly after June in the driest season, but before December, allowing a visitor to get to some of the most amazing sites in the area, like the upper Lufubu waterfalls, Kampasa rainforest and Tondwa Swamp.
+A large number of migrant birds visit during the wet season and the dense vegetation looks like the whole park is covered in rainforest.
+The terrestrial part is extremely inaccessible from December to April due to flooding and tall grass.
+For landlubbers the best times are certainly after June in the driest season but before December, allowing you to get to some of the most amazing sites in the area, like the upper Lufubu waterfalls, Kampasa rainforest and Tondwa Swamp.
 There also tends to be a higher density of wildlife along the lakeshore in the dry season.
-Ndole Bay Lodge only offers walking safaris in the Park during the dry season.

-Although wildlife numbers have declined, there is still a wide range of species present in the Park and numbers are recovering.
+There is a wide range of species present in Nsumbu and numbers are recovering.
 Roan, sable, eland, hartebeest as well as buffalo and zebra and occasionally elephant, lion and leopard can be seen.
 Bushbuck, warthog and puku often frequent the beaches.
-The rare blue duiker, a small forest antelope, is one of the Park’s specialities, along with the shy, swamp-dwelling sitatunga.
+The rare blue duiker, a small forest antelope, is one of the park’s specialities, along with the shy, swamp-dwelling sitatunga.
 Other species seen here are the spotted hyena, side-striped jackal, serval, impala, waterbuck and reedbuck.
-This side of the Lake is teeming with crocodiles, so swimming is obviously not advisable.
-They can reach up to six meters in length.
-Hippos often emerge at night around the lodges to ‘mow’ the grass.
+The lake is teeming with crocodiles, so swimming is not advisable.
+They can reach up to six metres / 20 feet in length.
+Hippos often emerge at night to ‘mow’ the grass.

-Birdlife in the park is still prolific with many migrants coming down from East Africa and up from Southern African regions.
+Birdlife in the park is prolific with many summer migrants coming down from East Africa and up from Southern African regions.
 The flamingo is one of the more spectacular migrants.
-Some of the lakeshore inhabitants include the skimmer, spoonbill, whiskered tern along with many different storks, ducks and herons.
-Commonly encountered species around the Lake include the grey-headed gull, lesser black-backed gull, white-winged black tern, whiskered tern, African skimmer, and of course the ubiquitous fish eagle.
-The palmnut vulture and Pel’s fishing owl are also occasionally seen.
+Some of the lakeshore inhabitants include the skimmer, spoonbill and whiskered tern along with many different storks, ducks and herons.
+Commonly encountered species around the lake include the grey-headed gull, lesser black-backed gull, white-winged black tern and, of course, the ubiquitous African fish eagle.
+The palm-nut vulture and Pel’s fishing owl are also occasionally seen.

-The Balancing Boulders are shrouded in myth and are of great significance to the local Tabwa people.
-On the Nundo Head Peninsula a large boulder balances upon three smaller ones and is the scene of annual ceremonies in which a white chicken is sacrificed to honour the God Nundo.
-Further east at Kabwembwa, just outside the Park there is a sacred place where the Spirit of the Lake resides.
+The Balancing Boulders are shrouded in myth and are of great significance to the Tabwa (also known as Taabwa or Rungu) people.
+On the Nundo Head Peninsula (Cape Nundo), a large boulder balances on three smaller ones and is the scene of annual ceremonies in which a white chicken is sacrificed to honour the god, Nundo.
+Further east at Kabwembwa, just outside the park, there is a sacred place where the Spirit of the Lake resides.
 Local fishermen throw offerings into the water here whenever they pass as a sign of respect.
-Nsumbu is famous for it’s excellent angling off the shoreline and some of the better catches are the large Nile perch, goliath tigerfish, catfish (vundu), lake salmon and the tasty yellow belly (nkupi).
-Occasionally the much sought after golden perch is caught.
-The Zambian National Fishing Competition takes place here every year around March or April and some world records have been set here.
+Nsumbu is famous for its excellent angling off the shoreline and some of the better catches are the large Nile perch, goliath tigerfish, catfish (vundu), lake salmon and the tasty yellow belly (nkupi).
+Occasionally the much sought-after golden perch is caught.
+The Tanganyika Angling Challenge (formerly the Zambian National Fishing Competition) takes place here every year around February or March and is the scene for some world records.